Collins, Mississippi: Education

 The school district also has a Vocational Center located in Collins, that encompasses, but is not limited to, programs of study such as Health Sciences, Construction Trades, Teacher Academy, and Business & Marketing.

+The county is in the zone for Jones College.

 Media

 The city is served by the News-Commercial, a local paper based out of Collins.
 The paper publishes every Wednesday.
 The Clarion-Ledger, a regional paper based in Jackson, is available as well.

 Both WDAM and WHLT provide the city with local over-the-air television service.
 The former is based out of Laurel, MS, while the latter is based out of Hattiesburg, MS. There is not a local cable station located within the city.

 Infrastructure

 Transportation

 The city of Collins lies near the intersection of two major highways, U.S. Routes 49 and 84.

 U.S. 49 passes through the city southwest of the downtown; it leads 63 mi northwest to Jackson, the state capital, and 28 mi southeast to Hattiesburg.
 U.S. 84 bypasses the center of the city, crossing U.S. 49 at an interchange in the northern part of the city, and leads east 27 mi to Laurel and west 55 mi to the vicinity of Brookhaven.

 There is not a mass transit system in place in the city of Collins; as a result, many residents drive cars in their daily lives.
 However, there are sidewalks in many of the subdivisions around the city that link with the city center.